The Thief and the Cobbler: Production under Fred Calvert (1992–1993)

 Sue Shakespeare of Creative Capers Entertainment had previously offered to solve story problems with Richard Williams, suggested bringing in Terry Gilliam to consult, and proposed to allow Williams to finish the film under her supervision.
 Williams reportedly agreed to Shakespeare's proposal, but her bid was ultimately rejected by the Completion Bond Company in favor of a cheaper one by Fred Calvert, whom the company had assigned to finish the film as cheaply and quickly as possible.
-"I really didn't want to do it," Calvert said, "but if I didn't do it, it would have been given off to the lowest bidder.
-I took it as a way to try and preserve something and at least get the thing on the screen and let it be seen."
+Calvert said: "I really didn't want to do it, but if I didn't do it, it would have been given off to the lowest bidder.
+I took it as a way to try and preserve something and at least get the thing on the screen and let it be seen".

-It took Calvert 18 months to finish the film, which was turned into a Disney-type musical.
+It took Calvert around a year and a half to finish the film, which was turned into a Disney-type musical.
 The new scenes were photographed "on twos" rather than "on ones", with the animation being produced by freelance animators in Los Angeles and former Williams animators working with Neil Boyle at Premier Films in London.
 Sullivan Bluth Studios, the Dublin-based studio headed by former Disney animator Don Bluth, animated the first song sequence "She Is More", and Kroyer Films produced the second number "Am I Feeling Love?".
 The animation was subcontracted to Wang Film Productions in Taiwan and its division Thai Wang Film Productions in Thailand, as well as Pacific Rim Animation in China and Varga Studio in Hungary.
+Robert Folk was brought on to compose a new score replacing the score from the workprint, with the lone exception being Night on Bald Mountain when the Thief prepares to try and fly to the ruby.

-Approximately 18 minutes of completed animation were cut by Calvert due to the repetitive nature of the scenes.
-Calvert said, "We hated to see all this beautiful animation hit the cutting room floor, but that was the only way we could make a story out of it.
+Approximately 18 minutes of completed animation were cut by Calvert due to the scenes' repetitiveness.
+Calvert said: "We hated to see all this beautiful animation hit the cutting room floor, but that was the only way we could make a story out of it.
 He [Williams] was kind of Rube Goldberg-ing his way through.
 I don't think he was able to step back and look at the whole thing as a story.
 He's an incredible animator, though.
 Incredible.
-One of the biggest problems we had was trying our desperate best, where we had brand new footage, to come up to the level of quality that he had set."
+One of the biggest problems we had was trying our desperate best, where we had brand new footage, to come up to the level of quality that he had set".